Les 'Golden Boy' Johns

 • Want to have your say about this player?
 Add a comment.

-Contributions: Shawn Dollin, Andrew Ferguson, Paul Carter, Greg Fiveash, Rugby League Tables, Alan Katzmann, Max Turner, Bill Bates
+Contributions: Shawn Dollin, Andrew Ferguson, Max Turner, Paul Carter, Greg Fiveash, Rugby League Tables, Tony McCarron, Alan Katzmann, Bill Bates